strontic/strontic.github.io/xcyclopedia/library/StorSvc.dll-C33398DD47F9E96C49058F195D70E6DD.md

 ## Possible Misuse

 *The following table contains possible examples of `StorSvc.dll` being misused.
-While `StorSvc.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `StorSvc.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --